fantazio/easycalc/Readme.md

 # Warning!

-This should not be used.
-This is a toy project and is not safe.
-It uses OCaml internals to reach its goal.
+This should NOT be used.
+This is a toy project and is not safe: it uses OCaml internals to reach its goal.